| In New African Magazine, Julie Kitchener writes: "Nigerian artist Nike respects Picasso's doctrine that

 appreciate it now, but before they used to say - 'This is made in

 Nigeria - we don't want it'."
+"Discussing the fact that the

 patronage of Oshogbo art has by and large shifted from expatriates